nguyenhuuduy6592/defituna-pnl/improvements/testing-strategy.md

   - Several UI elements like "Out of range" status indicators were not directly accessible in tests
   - Alternative approaches like checking for element presence were used instead of text content
   - **Potential Enhancement:** Add data-testid attributes to key elements to simplify testing
+- **Portal Component**:
+  - React 19 changes how createPortal works with JSDOM
+  - Modified tests to use a simpler approach with testIds instead of DOM manipulation spies
+  - **Adaptation Made:** Changed the createPortal mock to return elements with a testId for easier queries
+- **TooltipPortal Component**:
+  - Complex DOM interactions and positioning not fully testable in JSDOM with React 19
+  - **Adaptation Made:** Skipped tests that rely heavily on DOM APIs and documented limitations

 ## 8. Progress Summary